Exponential Weights on the Hypercube in Polynomial Time: Introduction

-We also show matching lower bounds proving that these algorithms are also optimal. \begin{proposition}For the Online Linear Optimization problem on the $\{0,1\}^n$ Hypercube with $L_\infty$ adversarial losses, the regret of any algorithm is at least: \begin{enumerate} \item Full Information: $\Omega\left(n\sqrt{T} \right)$ \item Bandit: $\Omega(n^{3/2} \sqrt{T})$. \end{enumerate} \end{proposition}

-Finally, in \cite{bubeck2012towards}, the authors state that it is not known if it is possible to sample from the exponential weights distribution in polynomial time for $\{-1,+1\}^n$ hypercube.
+\begin{proposition}For the Online Linear Optimization problem on the $\{0,1\}^n$ Hypercube, Exp2, OMD, FTRL, FTPL and PolyExp are equivalent.
+Moreover, under $L_\infty$ adversarial losses, these algorithms have the following regret: \begin{enumerate} \item Full Information: $O(n\sqrt{T})$ \item Bandit: $O(n^{2} \sqrt{T})$. \end{enumerate} \end{proposition} We also have the following lower bounds. \begin{proposition}For the Online Linear Optimization problem on the $\{0,1\}^n$ Hypercube with $L_\infty$ adversarial losses, the regret of any algorithm is at least: \begin{enumerate} \item Full Information: $\Omega\left(n\sqrt{T} \right)$ \item Bandit: $\Omega(n^{2} \sqrt{T})$. \end{enumerate} \end{proposition} Finally, in \citep{bubeck2012towards}, the authors state that it is not known if it is possible to sample from the exponential weights distribution in polynomial time for $\{-1,+1\}^n$ hypercube.
 We show how to use PolyExp on $\{0,1\}^n$ for $\{-1,+1\}^n$.
 We show that the regret of such an algorithm on $\{-1,+1\}^n$ will be a constant factor away from the regret of the algorithm on $\{0,1\}^n$.
 Thus, we can use PolyExp to obtain a polynomial time algorithm for $\{-1,+1\}^n$ hypercube.

 We present the proofs of equivalence and regret of PolyExp within the main body of the paper.
 The remaining proofs are deferred to the appendix.